ASCOMInitiative/alpyca/docs/source/introduction.rst

     Throughout the evolution of ASCOM, and particularly recently with Alpaca, our goal has been to provide a strong framework for reliability and integrity.
 We see newcomers to programming looking for help on the |supforum|.
 There are a few subject areas within which misconceptions and confusion are common.
-Before starting an application development project with Alpyca Client, you may benefit from reviewing the following design principles that are *foundational*:
+Before starting an application development project with Alpyca, you may benefit from reviewing the following design principles that are *foundational*:

     * |princ|